 Valletta has been at the heart of Malta’s food culture throughout its history, and today it is home to many of the country’s best eateries, coffee shops and food markets.
 It’s a vibrant scene that is a lot of fun to explore.

-That’s we recommend taking a Valletta food tour on the first day of our suggested 3-day Malta itinerary.
+That’s why we recommend taking a Valletta street food tour on the first day of our suggested 3-day Malta itinerary.
 Learning about Malta’s food heritage really helps you to get to know the place properly, and you’ll also get some great ideas for some treats and gifts to take away from your trip.

 Valletta street food tour group Malta